 Below you’ll find our recommendations for the seven best document cameras available for the classroom or office.

-This easy to use, lightweight and durable document camera is a great and affordable tool for the classroom or office.
-It features a 30fps frame rate, which you’ll find in the most expensive document cameras (we’re looking at you Elmo 1349), and even has a LED light to prevent glare when the lighting in the room isn’t great.
+This easy-to-use, lightweight and durable document camera is a great and affordable tool for the classroom or office.
+It features a 30 fps frame rate, which you’ll find in the most expensive document cameras (we’re looking at you Elmo 1349), and even has a LED light to prevent glare when the lighting in the room isn’t great.
 The built-in microphone helps with voice clarity, especially during webinars or web-conferencing.
-The best part: all of this comes for only $100.
+The best part: all of this comes for under $100.

 BEST FOR PC

 This document scanner comes with software that assists you with your presentations.
 It can automatically segment specific areas of your document, and even help correct defective images.
 It also scans documents to create PDF versions for online use.
 Although the software can do some pretty nifty stuff, it is not compatible with Mac OS.
 For anyone using Windows OS, it’s a great desktop document camera for teachers.

 This adorable document camera is a small but mighty package that has full HD 1080p output resolution and a high-speed 30fps dynamic image.
 It can also zoom 8x and has a built-in microphone.
 The water droplet design is mounted on a jointless gooseneck that’s highly flexible so adjusting your image is easy.
 It also has hands-free focus and is plug-and-play, so it’s easy to set up.
 It’s compatible with all major brands of smart whiteboards, and is easy to hook up to your computer through the 10-inch USB cable.

 10. Aver U50 Document Camera